 The number of illegal fentanyl labs is on the rise in North America.
 First responders and rental property owners are at high risk of being exposed to this dangerous drug.
-Fentanyl remediation is best left to the professionals for good reason.
+Fentanyl drug lab remediation is best left to the professionals for good reason.

 “Fentanyl is estimated to be 80 times as potent as heroin and hundreds of times more potent than morphine.”

 The chemicals involved in creating fentanyl tend to go airborne easily.
 Think of the dust created by sawing a piece of lumber that ends up everywhere.
 Now think of even finer particles that are involved with the creation of fentanyl that are lighter and more similar to dust.

 This dust eventually settles leaving a thick coating on all the surrounding surfaces.
 That’s the potential of a powdery substance.
 Inhalation, oral consumption, and skin contact are ways fentanyl gets absorbed, and once absorbed, it suppresses the central nervous system and the respiratory system making it a danger for anyone unknowingly entering the property.

 Knowing the red flags of a fentanyl house will reduce the potential of exposure.

 According to this list of things to look out for, identifying an illegal fentanyl lab is something all rental property owners and first responders should know how to do.

 Be on the look out for the red flags of a fentanyl lab: